aplteam/Cider/docs/User-Guide.md

 In case a setting in `SYSVARS` cannot be used for assigning a system variable a warning message will be printed to the session.

+A> ### System variables
+A>
+A> Feel free to save system variables in files like `⎕IO.apla` in you source folder.
+A>
+A> That's another way to make sure that system variables are set as early as possible because Link will establish the values of system variables defined in files before it attempts to bring in code, which is important because that code might rely on a certain setting of, say, `⎕IO`.

 #### 3. Bringing in the code